• Skip to primary navigation

 Instructions

 • Soak beans overnight in water.
-Ensure water is double the amount of beans as they will swell.
+Ensure the amount of water is double the amount of beans as they will swell.
 Next morning, drain out any left over water.

-• Serve onto a serving plate and add lemon juice on top.
-Add lemon wedges on the side to use as needed.
+• Turn off the heat and squeeze some fresh lemon juice on top.
+Serve with additional lemon wedges on the side to use as needed.

 Video